-With a wide variety of Medical Device suppliers there comes a wide variety of processes, procedures and controls that are developed specific to a business and to the Medical Device(s) being produced.
+Therefore with a wide variety of Medical Device suppliers there comes a wide variety of processes, procedures, and controls that are developed specifically for a business and to the Medical Device(s) being produced.
 It is important to understand how the FDA tries to normalize a specific business to the regulation when auditing that business for Design Control compliance.
-Having a bit of understanding of their view will help make for a much smoother comparison, analogy and a much cleaner and successful audit of a company’s design processes.
+Having a bit of understanding of their view will help make for a much smoother comparison, analogy, and a much cleaner and successful audit of a company’s design processes.

-A fuller descriptive paper outlines some key points in the development of a Medtech-specific design control with a product development process and how to maximize the use of enterprise level business tools that accelerate process, streamline audits and make for a much smoother compliance.
-The brief outline here is a key element to a more streamlined and smoother compliance with regulation keeping in mind not just the business drivers but also the FDA’s “normalized view” of design controls.
+However, a fuller descriptive paper outlines some key points in the development of a Medtech-specific design control with a product development process and how to maximize the use of enterprise-level business tools that accelerate the process, streamline audits and make for much smoother compliance.
+The brief outline here is a key element to more streamlined and smoother compliance with regulation keeping in mind not just the business drivers but also the FDA’s “normalized view” of design controls.

 About the Author

 Dennis Payton is Vice President of Product Marketing and Development with Expandable Software Inc. He has 24 years of engineering, product management, and executive management experience.
 He holds a BS in electrical engineering from California Polytechnic State University, San Louis Obispo, and post studies at Stanford University, University of California, Santa Cruz, and UC Berkley Haas School of Business.